cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

 }
 ```

-Although, it would be easier to just do this following:
+This returns 44 results.
+Although, it would be easier to do the
+following:

 ```sparql
 prefix onto: <http://www.ontotext.com/>